-Is located at the rights side on the road to Pilcopata, from Cusco 190 km driving by bus, 600 mts. above sea level, and the lodge is made of woody material from the area, consisting on great designed bungalows with a total of 8 double rooms giving a maximum capacity of 16 people.
-Paths lead from Bungalows to showers and flush toilets, and to a spacious and comfortable dining area and a hummingbird garden at the surrounded.
-There is possible to accommodate triple beds too.
-All beds has Mosquito net, at same time all bungalows is covered on building with mosquito nets too.
+It is located on the rights side of the Manu road, from Cusco 190 km driving by bus, located at 600 meters above sea level; basically at the foothill of the Andes, near to the town Patria and Pilcopata, the lodge is wooden made with local material from the area, consisting on great designed bungalows with a total of 10 double rooms, 3 twins bungalows with private bathroom giving a maximum capacity of 25 people, we have a new communal restrooms.
+Paths lead from Bungalows to Bathrooms, recently built a new dining area spacious and comfortable and a hummingbird garden at the surrounded (feeders).
+It is possible to accommodate in triple beds.
+All beds have the Mosquito net, all bungalows are covered with nets too.

-Located at the left side of Madre de Dios River, which is part of the Amazonian lowland basin at 300mts. above sea level, this lodge is adjacent to national park Manu.
-The lodge is made woody material with finest furniture.
-We have a 8 double rooms, giving a maximum capacity of 16 people, we can accommodate in triple beds too, book in advance for this service.
+Located at the right side of the watershed of Madre de Dios River, the land is part of the Amazonian lowland basin at 300 meters above sea level; this lodge is adjacent to Manu National Park.
+The lodge is wooden made of finest furniture.
+There are 10 double rooms, 2 bungalows with 4 double rooms with private bathroom, giving a maximum capacity of 25 people, Bonanza Lodge has an ECO-Bathroom system that makes sustainable and friendly with the environment, triple beds are available according to request, book in advance for this service.

 Amazon Wildlife Peru offers you the unique chance to watch wildlife from their two brand new observation towers located in the Bonanza Ecological Reserve.
-For security reasons access to the observation tower at the popular Cocha Otorongo area in the reserve zone of Manu National Park is currently closed.
-The towers at Bonanza are a great alternative for safe observation of wildlife!
+The towers at Bonanza are a great alternative for wildlife observation like canopy birds, and monkey species.

-We, Amazon Wildlife Peru together with Bonanza Tours, have recently completed the construction of two observation towers at our own and save land: in the Bonanza Ecological Reserve.
-One of the metal towers is located only a few minutes walk away from the Bonanza Lodge, where all our tours to the Manu National Park stay at least for one night.
-This birdwatching tower with a height of 20 meters stands in the midst of the Gadua Bamboo forest and offers our guests the stunning opportunity to observe the rainforest's bird life including toucans, macaws, colorful barbets, oropendolas and many many more species.
+We, Amazon Wildlife Peru, together with Bonanza Tours, have recently completed the construction of two Metal made observation towers at our own and save land: in the Bonanza Ecological Reserve.
+One of the towers is located only a few minutes walk from the Bonanza Lodge, in the transitional, Bamboo forest, this bird watching tower height of 20 meters stands and offers our guests the stunning opportunity to observe the rainforest's bird life including toucans, macaws, colorful barbets, oropendolas and many species.

-The other tower is 15m high and located on a rivers edge, a 40min walk away from the lodge.
-From the top of the platform you can observe many animals crossing the river, such as pecaries, anteaters, agoutis and if you are lucky you can even see jaguars and pumas (higher chances during the dry season).
+The other tower is 20 meters high and located on a rivers edge forest, at 40min walk away from the lodge, showing extend side of a meandering river.
+From the top of the platform, you can observe many animals crossing the dry beach of the river, such as peccaries, anteaters, agoutis, and if you are lucky you can even see jaguars and pumas (higher chances during the dry season).